Rock Radio Heaven (C)

 Also known as: Jazzbo (also spelled Jazzbeaux), birth name was Albert Richard Collins

-Stations: WIND Chicago, WNEW, WINS New York, KNAK Salt Lake City, KMET, KFI, KLAC, KGBS Los Angeles, KSFO, KGO, KMPX, KKIS San Francisco, WTAE Pittsburgh, WIXZ McKeesport, Pa., KAPX Marin County, Calif., KSCM College of San Mateo, Calif.
+Stations: WIND Chicago, WNEW, WINS New York, KNAK Salt Lake City, KMET, KFI, KLAC, KGBS Los Angeles, KSFO, KGO, KMPX, KKIS San Francisco, WTAE Pittsburgh, WIXZ McKeesport, Pennsylvania, KAPX Marin County, California, KSCM College of San Mateo, California

 Notes: Originated the "Purple Grotto" program on WNEW.
 Supposedly he was broadcasting from a place called the "Purple Grotto" three stories below the studio.
 One of the top jazz announcers in the U.S., he lent his voice to underground radio KMET in the early days of that station.
 Hosted NBC's "Tonight: America After Dark" for five weeks in between the tenures of Steve Allen and Jack Paar.
 Died of cancer.